Is there anything more embarrassing than being a travel writer with a fear of flying?

-And what started off as slight jitters during the first few months of my trip had turned into full-blown panic attacks by the end of the first year.
+What started off as slight jitters during the first few months of my round-the-world trip turned into full-blown panic attacks by the end of the first year.

-And yeah, I’d have panic attacks, too, spending many of my flights hyperventilating and crying behind sunglasses, digging my nails into Dave’s arms or my own if I was flying solo.
+And yeah, I’d have full-on panic attacks, too, spending many of my flights hyperventilating and crying behind sunglasses, digging my nails into my boyfriend’s arms — or my own if I was flying solo.
 Sometimes I’d ask strangers to hold my hand during particularly bumpy flights.
 And then I’d grimace and shudder and mutter about how I needed to get off the plane.
 Every time we landed safely, I’d resolve to never take another flight again.

-I couldn’t even eat in the 24 hours leading up to a flight because my stomach would be so nervous.
+I couldn’t even eat during the 24 hours leading up to a flight because my stomach would be so nervous.

-Flash forward to today and my fear of flying has pretty much disappeared.
-I occasionally get nervous before a flight, but my fears are on a 2/10 level rather than the 9 that I’ve been for the past few years.
+Flash forward to 2023 and my fear of flying has all but disappeared.
+Yes, really.
+I occasionally get nervous before a flight, but my fears are on a 2/10 level rather than the 9 that they’ve been for the past few years.

 I Better Educated Myself

-I was at the airport in San Francisco when I decided to wander into a store and grab a couple of books for the flight.
+It was at the airport in San Francisco when I decided to wander into a store and grab a couple of books for the flight.
 One of them was a copy of Cockpit Confidential, which sounded vaguely interesting.
-I’d never heard of it before and knew nothing about it.
+I’d never heard of it before.